 For three generations we at Shisler’s Cheese House have prided ourselves on providing the best examples of local fare to tourists and locals alike.
 Troyer’s Trail Bologna is one of the best examples of local fare we can recommend.
 Our Trail Bologna comes from the fourth generation of the Troyer family, so don’t be fooled by imitators!

 What is Troyer’s Trail Bologna?

-A chunky bologna, made with coarse cuts of meat.
-Trail Bologna originates from the Troyer family in a tiny town of Trail, Ohio.
+Chunky bologna, made with coarse cuts of meat.
+Trail Bologna originates from the Troyer family in the tiny town of Trail, Ohio.
 One of the best flavors of Amish Country!
 Enjoy the smoky taste of Trail Bologna.

 How should I eat it?